natallzl/data310/Project3.md

 The predicted total, ```cellStats(population_sums, sum)```, equaled .
 And the actual population total, ```sum(zmb_adm2$pop19)```, equals 17,964,587.

-Below is a plot of the Lusaka and Central districts:
+Below is a plot of the Lusaka province and neighboring Chibombo district:

 Finally, the MSE for the random forest model was .